ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 - `model_names`
 - `labels_limit`

-`output_feature_name` needs to be a category and there must be two and only two models (in the aligned lists of `predictions` and `model_names`).
+`output_feature_name` must name a category feature and there must be two and only two models (in the aligned lists of `predictions` and `model_names`).
 This visualization produces a pie chart comparing the predictions of the two models for the specified `output_feature_name`.

 Example command: